 The only way to combat human error is to have very tight procedures that are constantly checked by management.
 Adopting policies where passwords are always strong and never shared, certificates of destruction are obtained for old hardware that’s thrown away and computers are never left alone while logged in — all of these practices and more can mitigate frailties in a system.
 Ensuring strong leadership and inflexible processes is key here.

 One of the more direct ways of ensuring that your company’s data protection policies are up to date and robust enough to deal with all the rigours of modern business life, is through ISO 27001 certification.

 This internationally recognised standard gives you a framework for creating a strong data protection policy in your workplace that not only covers your IT systems, but all aspects of information security in your company.
 Best of all, it gives you a framework for continual improvement that allows you to make important changes and updates to policy in your stride.

 It is no longer enough to simply hope that IT problems and data breaches will not happen to you.
 With the introduction of the GDPR, all businesses must be responsible for their data processing and could be penalised for failures to protect customers.
 Precaution is the watchword here and by choosing the right partner or implementing a policy like ISO 27001, it is certainly one less thing your business needs to worry about.

 ISO 27001 is the best practice framework for an Information Security Management System, and is recognised across the world.
-To find out more about ISO 27001, visit our dedicated service page, or free phone 0800 404 7007 to speak to an expert.
+Find out more about ISO 27001, or free phone 0800 404 7007 to speak to an expert.

 Alternatively, complete an online enquiry form and we’ll get back to you, providing you with a quote to becoming ISO 27001 certified.